DATA PROTECTION POLICY AND PROCEDURES

 Cheshire SK9 5AF

 To make this website easier to use, we sometimes place small text files on your device (for example your iPad or laptop).
-These are known as ‘cookies’.
+These are known as ‘cookies.’
 Most big websites do this too.
-They improve things by:
+Where we do this, we will ask for your consent when you visit our website.

-- remembering the things you’ve chosen, so you don’t have to keep re-entering them whenever you visit a new page
+• remembering the things you have chosen, so you do not have to keep re-entering them whenever you visit a new page

-- remembering information you’ve given (for example, your address) so you don’t need to keep entering it
+• remembering information you have given (for example, your address) so you do not need to keep entering it

 We do not use cookies on this website that collect information about what other websites you visit (often referred to as privacy intrusive cookies).

-Our cookies aren’t used to identify you personally.
-They’re just here to make the site work better for you.
+Our cookies are not used to identify you personally.
+They are just here to make the site work better for you.
 Indeed, you can manage and/or delete these files as you wish.

 To learn more about cookies and how to manage them, visit AboutCookies.org or watch a video about cookies.